-Comedian Munawar Faruqui cancels shows in Raipur after threats from Hindutva groups
+Shows of comedian Munawar Faruqui in Raipur cancelled after threats from Hindutva groups

-The Bajrang Dal said if the police did not stop the show, they would do it themselves and the administration would be responsible for it.
+The Bajrang Dal told the police in a letter that if the event was not stopped, they would do it themselves.

-Comedian Munawar Faruqui has cancelled two shows in Chhattisgarh’s Raipur after Hindutva groups threatened the organisers.
-They also wrote to the police asking for the show to be stopped.
+Two shows by comedian Munawar Faruqui in Chhattisgarh’s Raipur scheduled for November 14 were cancelled after Hindutva groups threatened the organisers, people familiar with the situation said.

 On Monday, the Bajrang Dal sent a letter to the police asking for the show to be stopped.
 The letter claimed that Faruqui makes fun of Hindu gods Ram, Sita and Shiva, and the kar sevaks who died in the Godhra train fire incident in 2002.